pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

     :class: important

     Here, we applied also **"CURATE ASV TABLE"** process.
-    Therefore, our final outputs of the pipeline is in the ``ASVs_out.dada2/curated`` directory, which contans:
+    Therefore, our final outputs of the pipeline are in the ``ASVs_out.dada2/curated`` directory, which contans:

 +--------------------------------+-------------------------------------------------------------------+
 | **ASVs_table_TagJumpFilt.txt** | only tag-jump filtered ASV-by-sample table                        |